NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 As we all know, 10 inches is not right for everyone 😉

 Sometimes, a thicker mattress really does offer important advantages.

 Below, we look at some of the benefits a 12-14 inch mattress provides and situations where they are recommended.

 Is Your Mattress On The Floor?

 If you are going to place your mattress on the floor, make sure it is at least 12 inches thick.
-This is because most floors are much harder than a box spring or a platform bed, which tend to absorb some of the shock when you lie on the mattress.
+This is because most floors are much harder than a box spring or a platform bed, which tend to absorb some of the shocks when you lie on the mattress.